 Public Utility Regulatory Policies Act of 1978 (PURPA) - One provision of the National Energy Policy Act.
 The purpose of PURPA was to encourage conservation, reliability, and efficiency in the delivery and generation of electricity, and to do so with equitable retail rates for electric consumers.

-Qualifying Facility (QF) - A qualifying facility has the right to sell energy and capacity to the utility, to purchase certain services from the utility, and to interconnect with the utility.
+Qualifying Facility (QF) - As defined by PURPA, a qualifying facility has the right to sell energy and capacity to the utility, to purchase certain services from the utility, and to interconnect with the utility.
 A qualifying facility is also relieved of certain regulatory burdens.

 Rate Schedule - See, Tariff.